Pascua Yaqui Tribe: Federal recognition and reservation land

-This image shows the location of the Pascua Yaqui Reservation in Pima County, Arizona.

 In 1964, Congressman Morris K. Udall introduced a bill in Congress for the transfer to the Tribe of 202 acre southwest of Tucson.
 The bill was approved in August 1964 and the Pascua Yaqui Association received the deed for the 220 acres of Bureau of Land Management land.
-To build a new community at the desert site, Spicer suggested establishing a Community Action Program under the new Office of Economic Opportunity, established as part of President Lyndon Johnson's war on poverty.
+To build a new community at the desert site, Spicer suggested establishing a Community Action Program under the new Office of Economic Opportunity, established as part of President Lyndon Johnson's War on Poverty.
 Its programs required community participation, and Valencia and Spicer led the federally-funded effort to establish a tribal base at New Pascua.
 With federal moneys that totaled over $400,000, Pascua Yaquis built roads (named for historic Yaqui communities in Mexico and cultural heroes), installed utilities, and built tribal community buildings.
 In 1965, about 370 Yaquis still lived in Barrio Pascua, now being called "Old Pascua."
 In the early 1970s, a younger Yaqui, M. Raymond Ybarra, a protege of Anselmo Valencia, increasingly took leadership roles at New Pascua.
 In 1975 they asked Congressman Udall to introduce a bill to federally recognize the Pascua Yaquis as a tribe.
 Opposition over their Mexican origins and from other Arizona Yaqui communities stymied this effort.
 In early 1977, Raymond Ybarra and Anselmo Valencia, representing the Pascua Yaqui Association, met with US Senator Dennis DeConcini (D-AZ) to urge him to introduce legislation to provide complete federal recognition of the Yaqui people living on the property conveyed to the Pascua Yaqui Association by the United States through the Act of October 8, 1964.
 (78 Stat.
 1197).
 Senator DeConcini introduced S.1633 on June 7, 1977.
 After extensive hearings and consideration, it was passed by the Senate on April 5, 1978.
 It was accepted by the Conference Committee with the House of Representatives and the Conference Report was passed by the Senate.
 It became public law, PL 95-375, on September 18, 1978.
 The law provides for all federal services and benefits including those provided by the Bureau of Indian Affairs and the Indian Health Service.
 It gives the tribe powers of self-government, with Reservation status for Yaqui lands.